Q: What are healthy bacteria?

 Q: Why are there only 10 billion colony forming units when other products brag about having as many as 30 billion?

-A: When other products claim to offer 18 to 30 billion CFUs, they are doing so knowing that most of the bacteria they deliver are common live strains found in many of the fermented foods we eat, and that they will be dead in the bottle only a few weeks after manufacture.
+A: When other products claim to offer 18 to 30 billion CFUs, they are doing so knowing that most of the bacteria they deliver are common live strains found in many of the fermented foods we eat and that they will be dead in the bottle only a few weeks after manufacture.
 Primal Probiotics uses a proprietary blend of special spore-forming bacteria that can survive in a dormant state for long periods of time, as well as survive the harsh, acidic environment of the stomach and bile in the upper part of the small intestine.
 Moreover, we use a special digestion-resistant capsule designed to disintegrate lower down the digestive tract.
 The net effect is that most of the healthy probiotic strains in Primal Probiotics are delivered to their destination ready to work for you.

 It's a very broad term that describes what can be added to a formulation to make it flow easier, to bind it together, to add texture, color etc. Some are bad, some benign and some are beneficial.
 For example, we use potato starch as an "excipient" in our probiotic formula.
-It helps fill up the capsules, but also serves as a source of resistant starch to feed the good bacteria.
+It helps fill up the capsules but also serves as a source of resistant starch to feed the good bacteria.

 Magnesium Stearate is also a known excipient and is a very common ingredient in capsules as it tends to help coat them and make them easier to swallow.
-It also enhances the effect of the active ingredients and promote absorption.
+It also enhances the effect of the active ingredients and promotes absorption.

 Cellulose is also used sometimes in vitamins to help grainy products flow better into the capsules.
 The cellulose is from plants and is a fiber source, so it is in some ways beneficial or, at worst, simply benign.